Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Disabling Mods - Can I disable ___ mod?**
   - The only mods you can safely enable or disable are those in the `Optional` separators.

+- **Disguise - What happened to the disguise system?**
+  - It is been removed due to unresolvable bugs in the base implementation.

 - **DMP Files - Mod Organizer 2 crashes on launch and opens 3 DMP files.
 Why?**
   - This is a result of outdated Runtimes.
 Instructions for updating are included in [Requirements](https://uraniumfever.net/docs/requirements).